AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 ## Generative Action Usage {#generative-action-usage}

+Usage managment depends on the action taken:

+* Generate Variations

   One generation of a copy variant is equal to one generative action.
-Customers have a certain number of generative actions that come with their AEM license.
-Once the base entitlement is consumed, customers have the ability to purchase additional actions.
+As a customer, you have a certain number of generative actions that come with your AEM license.
+Once the base entitlement is consumed, you have the ability to purchase additional actions.

+  >[!NOTE]
+  >
-See [Adobe Experience Manager: Cloud Service | Product Description](https://helpx.adobe.com/legal/product-descriptions/aem-cloud-service.html) for further details about base entitlements, and reach out to your account team if you would like to purchase more generative actions.
+  >See [Adobe Experience Manager: Cloud Service | Product Description](https://helpx.adobe.com/legal/product-descriptions/aem-cloud-service.html) for further details about base entitlements, and reach out to your account team if you would like to purchase more generative actions.

+* Adobe Express

   Image generation usage is handled through Adobe Express entitlements and [generative credits](https://helpx.adobe.com/firefly/using/generative-credits-faq.html).

 ## Access Generate Variations {#access-generate-variations}